 All of their web analytics, all of their paid channels, email platforms, CRMs – truly everything.

-They evaluated every tool under the sun, but eventually decided to roll their own data pipeline in Google BigQuery, and report on that data in Looker.
+They evaluated every tool under the sun, but eventually decided to with a data pipeline in Google BigQuery, and report on that data in Looker.

 This is their story…